Alisa Kwitney

-Alisa Kwitney (born 1964) is a writer of comedic romance novels and graphic novels.
+Alisa Kwitney (born 1964) is an American writer of comedic romance novels and graphic novels.

 Biography

 Kwitney grew up in New York City, on Manhattan's Upper West Side, the daughter of science fiction author Robert Sheckley and Ziva Kwitney.

 Alisa Kwitney has a BA in English from Wesleyan University, where she received the Horgan Writing Prize for Fiction, and an MFA in fiction from Columbia University, where she received a scholarship of merit.
 Her master's thesis was published by HarperCollins as her first novel, Till The Fat Lady Sings, in 1991.
 Kwitney was an editor for Vertigo Comics.
 She is currently the editor for Liminal Comics at Brain Mill Press.

 Kwitney lives in an old farmhouse two hours from Manhattan with her husband and two children.